 - Apply traction while countertraction is given at the knee by the assistant

-- The direction of the force would vary with type of dislocation
+- The direction of the force would vary with the type of dislocation

-- Gradually the ankle would reduce countertraction at the knee.
+- Gradually the reduce the ankle while reducing counteraction at the knee.

 The reduction may be done under sedation and as with all dislocations, there is no need to wait for anesthesia for attempting the reduction.